Here is everything you need to know about FeetUp Chair Pose!

 - Inside edges of feet touching / parallel

 EXHALE: From standing, begin to bend your knees and lower you hips slowly as if sitting into a chair.
 If your feet are hip distance apart, your thighs don’t have to be touching.
-Keep you arms extended down towards the ground.
+From here, keep you arms extended down towards the ground.

 INHALE: Slowly raise your arms out and upwards in line with your torso.
-Your hands do not have to touch, nor do you need to lock out your elbows.
-Just make sure to keep the shoulder blades low as the arms reach up.
+Your hands do not have to touch.
+You don’t need to lock out elbows.
+As your arms reach up, all you need to do is make sure to keep the shoulder blades remain low.